Categories

 Abraham, Martin and PCC

 In the fall of 1968, Dion released a song that touched my soul.
 About the same time, I started working Saturdays at a job that defined my life.
-I still work there today.
+I still work there until March 2022.
 This is the story of the song, that job, and a 15-year-old boy.

 The Beatles’ single “Hey Jude” backed by “Revolution” dominated the airwaves.
 The Detroit Tigers, my favorite baseball team would soon play in the World Series.
 A presidential election heated up following a deadly political year culminating in riots at the Democratic convention in Chicago.